feelgood/feelgood-api-guidelines/feelgood-api-guidelines.md

 ### MUST: Use plural forms for resources represented by collections

+### SHOULD: Provide search functionality via POST and search resource representations

+A simple and pragmatic way to provide search capability to a collection resource is to implement *filtering* support via query strings when doing a GET on the collection resource.
+See the section "SHOULD: Use conventional query string attribute names".

+However, for more complex situations it may be better to provide a dedicated resource representing a search resource that clients can POST to.
+Then the HTTP body can by filled with a search resource representation.

+An API may provide a top level search resource like `{api-domain-name}/search`, or it may provide collection specific search resources like `{api-domain-name}/apples/search` and `{api-domain-name}/oranges/search`.

+One way of implementing a search resource representation is via a query by example JSON-object with the same item attributes as the items in the collection have.

 ### MUST: Use snake case for resource names and query parameters

 Do not use CamelCase!